Competitive Sequential Screening: Contracting structure and welfare

 \subsection{Early contracting}

 We obtain a sharp ranking of consumer and producer surplus when the firms can contract with the consumer sufficiently \emph{early}, before the consumer learns much about his preferences.
-This is the natural limit for distinguishing these settings; in the opposite limit where firms contract sufficiently \emph{late}, after the consumer becomes almost certain of his preferences, the three competitive settings converge.
-Formally, we retain the primitive distributions $G$ and $F$ of the random variables $\g$ and $\e$.
+This is the natural limit for distinguishing these settings; in the opposite limit where firms contract sufficiently \emph{late}, when the consumer has little residual uncertainty about his valuations, the three competitive settings converge.
+We formally model early contracting as follows.
+We retain the primitive distributions $G$ and $F$ of the random variables $\g$ and $\e$.
 For each positive $\s$, we consider the \emph{$\s$-scaled environment} in which the consumer's position is given by $\th = \s \g + \e$.
 As before, the consumer learns his signal $\g$ (or equivalently, the scaling $\s \g$) before contracting.
 After contracting, the consumer learns his taste shock $\e$ (or equivalently, his position $\th$).
-In the spot-pricing game, firms still interact with the consumer after he learns his position $\th$.
+In the spot-pricing game, firms still interact with the consumer after the consumer learns his position $\th$.

 We say that a statement holds under \emph{sufficiently early contracting} if it holds in the $\s$-scaled environment for all sufficiently small $\s$.
 As $\s$ tends to $0$, the consumer's pre-contractual signal becomes less and less informative about his final preferences, and the distribution of the consumer's final position $\th$ converges to $F$.
 Our interpretation of this limit is that contracting takes place before the consumer has learned much about his preferences.\footnote{Under a strict learning interpretation, the position distribution would not change at all with the contract timing.
 We could obtain the same surplus rankings, while keeping fixed the distribution of $\th$, at the cost of some technical complications.} The surplus ranking is invariant to rescaling the valuation units, so in the $\s$-scaled environment, we can equivalently consider the rescaled position $\th / \s = \g + \e/\s$ (with the rescaled constant $v_0/\s$).
 Thus, the early contracting limit (as $\s$ tends to $0$) admits the alternative interpretation that the distribution of the consumer's taste shock is sufficiently dispersed relative to the fixed signal distribution.